Share On

 Isolate If Necessary

-If you notice that a rabbit is unhealthy, it’s crucial to consult with a veterinarian or compassionate care expert and prioritize accurately diagnosing the problem.
-Depending on the health concern, it may be necessary to isolate the rabbit in order to protect other rabbit residents from a potentially infectious disease.
-However, with some illness, such as pneumonia, often once a rabbit is showing symptoms, other residents in the same living space have already been exposed.
-In these instances, you will need to weigh what is in the best interest of all of your residents.
-A sick rabbit who is isolated from their companions may become more stressed, which could delay recovery.
+If you notice that a rabbit is unhealthy, it’s crucial to consult with a veterinarian and prioritize accurately diagnosing the problem.
+Depending on the health concern, it may be necessary to temporarily isolate the individual in order to protect other rabbit residents from a potentially infectious disease.
+However, with some illnesses, often by the time a rabbit is showing symptoms, other residents in the same living space have already been exposed.
+We recommend consulting with your veterinarian about whether or not isolation is recommended, making sure you understand the reason behind isolation and the potential risks of continuing to keep them together so you can make an informed decision.
+Consider that a sick rabbit who is isolated from their companions may become more stressed, which could delay recovery, and in some cases, re-introduction to their companion(s) may be difficult.
 Depending on the health concern, separating the rabbit with a calm companion might be a good compromise.

 Though it may seem like an overwhelming amount of factors to be aware of, once you’ve gotten to know a rabbit and what good rabbit health looks like, you’ll be an excellent rabbit health ally in no time!